-Have you ever heard the schoolyard rhyme “Sticks and stones may break my bones but words will never hurt me.”?
+Have you ever heard the schoolyard rhyme, “Sticks and stones may break my bones but words will never hurt me.”?
 It originates from the 19th century and became a child’s defence against verbal bullying.
 But, as we all know, it’s not true.
 Words have the power to cause deep and lasting wounds.
-On the other hand, by focusing on short positive affirmations, it’s possible to create amazing, life-changing results…not that it’s easy.
+By focusing on short positive affirmations, it’s possible to create amazing, life-changing results…not that it’s easy.
 It takes dedication and regular practice.

-Many years ago I was a single mum, living in a rental home, at the mercy of landlords with their quarterly inspections and restrictions about what I could and couldn’t do with the place.
-Often, I’d want to renew my lease but the landlord would decide they wanted to move back into the property forcing me to find somewhere else to live.
+Many years ago, I was a single mum, living in a rental home, at the mercy of landlords with their quarterly inspections and restrictions about what I could and couldn’t do with the place.
+Often, I’d want to renew my lease, but the landlord would decide they wanted to move back into the property, forcing me to find somewhere else to live.
 After my sixth move in ten years, I decided enough was enough.
 No more renting.
 The next house I moved into would be my own.
-I had absolutely no idea how I’d make that happen but I’d heard about the power of positive affirmations so decided to give it a try.
+I had absolutely no idea how I’d make that happen, but I’d heard about the power of positive affirmations, so tried it.

-Every night, before I went to sleep, I would affirm “I am happily living in my own home”.
+Every night, before I went to sleep, I would affirm “I am happy living in my own home”.
 I would also visualise myself decorating it, relaxing with the kids, pottering around in the garden.
 Not wishing to be overly ambitious, I visualised a modest home for me and my two boys.
 It worked because the next home I moved into was my own.
-It wasn’t like the house in my visualisations, though.
+But this wasn’t like the house in my visualisations, though.
 It was bigger and better.

 What are positive affirmations?